Electronic Music Archive series Overview

 Suburban Knight / The Art of Stalking

-Released on Derrick May 's Transmat label, James Pennington's track was creepy, subtle, and post-apocalyptic-dark techno before the term existed.
+Cover image of Suburban Knight song 'The Art of Stalking' from 'Electronic Music' Volume 04 playlist Released on Derrick May's Transmat label, James Pennington's track was creepy, subtle, and post-apocalyptic-dark techno before the term existed.
 It became a foundational mentor text for Mike Banks and the Underground Resistance crew, forging the path for the second wave of Detroit Techno. - Standalone Single

 1990